mincong-h/mincong-h.github.io/_posts/2016-08-09-java-examples.md

 create a unique repository to store these small pieces.
 Ideally, this repo is modularized and extensible, so other frameworks can also be integrated in the future.
 Then I think about [Maven][mvn]!
-Maven supports project aggregation in addition to project inheritance, <!--more--> which means that one project can contain multiple modules.
+Maven supports project aggregation in addition to project inheritance, which means that one project can contain multiple modules.
 So different examples can go to different modules.
 Thanks to Maven aggregator, the project (repo) can still be built using one
 command: